MilhouseVH/texturecache.py/README.md

 In addition, the name of the properties file may be specified using the `@config` command line property, eg. `@config=./myconfig.cfg`.

-Also, a specific property section may be used, @section=name, allowing multiple clients to be configured within a single property file, sharing a "global" (default, un-named) section with unique properties specified within each section.
+Also, a specific property section may be used, `@section=name`, allowing multiple clients to be configured within a single property file, sharing a "global" (default, un-named) section with unique properties specified within each section.
 For example:

   <pre>webserver.port = 8080
   webserver.username = username